High-mass star formation in Orion possibly triggered by cloud-cloud collision III, NGC2068 and NGC2071: Results

 \section{Results}

-Because the $^{12} \rm CO$ emission is heavily saturated with self-absorption, we mainly used the $^{13} \rm CO$ data in the present analysis.
-Figure 3 shows the integrated intensity distribution of the $^{13} \rm CO$ emission.
-The molecular distributions are divided into three components.
-NGC2068, NGC2071 and NGC2071-north, where the former two are dominant.
-The exciting stars, B--type star HD 38563 and HD 290861, of NGC2068 are located close to a $^{13} \rm CO$ peak at $(l,b) = (205.38,-14.32)$ and that of NGC2071, B--type star HD290862, near a $^{13} \rm CO$ peak at $(l, b) = (205.11,-14.11)$ (Strom et al. (1975)).
-Two infrared sources ( LBS17 and LBS8 ) ( Gibb \& Heaton 1993 ) were discovered to have protostellar outflows by using $^{12} \rm CO ( \it J\rm=2-1 )$ data.
-Iwata et al. (1988) discovered $\rm CO$ outflow at $(l,b) = (204.868, -13.866)$ in a molecular clump NGC2071--north which seems to be connected with the NGC2071 cloud in the north of the present region (Figure 3).
-186 Young Stellar Object candidates (YSOc) (Spezzi et al. 2015) are found toward ridges of elevated $^{13} \rm CO ( \it J\rm=2-1 )$ intensity; in the blue-shifted cloud the main molecular ridge of $0.4$ deg length elongated in the east-west direction in the equatorial coordinate is associated with $\sim 50$ YSOc, and in the red-shifted cloud the main ridge extending by $0.4$ deg elongated in the north-south direction is also associated with $\sim 50$ YSOc (Figure 3).
+Because $^{12}$CO emission is heavily saturated with self-absorption, we mainly used $^{13}$CO data in the present analysis.
+Figure 1a shows the integrated intensity distribution of the $^{13}$CO emission.
+The molecular distributions are divided into three components, namely, GC~2068, NGC~2071 and NGC~2071-north, the former two being dominant.
+The exciting stars of NGC2068, namely, B-type stars HD~38563 and HD~290862, are located close to a $^{13}$CO peak at ($l, \, b$)=(205\fdg38, -14\fdg32) and the exciting star of NGC~2071, namely, B-type star HD~290861 (V*~V1380~Ori), near a $^{13}$CO peak at ($l, \, b$)=(205\fdg11,-14\fdg11) (Strom et al. 1975).
+The $^{12}$CO($J$=2--1) data revealed that two infrared sources (LBS17 and LBS8, Gibb \& Heaton 1993) showed protostellar outflows.
+Iwata et al. (1988) discovered CO outflow at ($l, \, b$)=(204\fdg868, -13\fdg866) in molecular clump NGC~2071-north which seems to be connected with the NGC~2071 cloud in the north of the study region (Figure 1a).
+186 Young Stellar Object candidates (YSOc) (Spezzi et al. 2015) were found near ridges of elevated $^{13}$CO($J$=2--1) intensity.
+In the blue-shifted cloud, the main molecular ridge of 0.4$^\circ $ length elongated in the east-west direction in the equatorial coordinate was associated with $\sim$ 50 YSOc, whereas in the red-shifted cloud, the main ridge of 0.4$^\circ $ length elongated in the north-south direction was associated with another $\sim$ 50 YSOc (Figure 1a).
+Figure 1b shows a composite of the WISE 12 $\mu$m (red), 4.6 $\mu$m (green), and 3.8 $\mu$m (blue) images.
+The contour shows the $^{13}$CO distribution as in Figure 1a.
+Because the reflection nebulas are also clearly divided at the same position with regard to $^{13}$CO, the northern and southern clouds appear to be associated with each other.

-Figure 4b shows a position-velocity diagram along a Y-axis in Figure 4a where (X, Y)=(0.0, 0.0) corresponds to $(l,b)=(205.26, -14.19)$.
-We find the clouds are clearly separated in position at Y $\simeq$ 0.05 degree in Figure 4a, where the clouds show a jump in Figure 4b.
-We denominate hereafter the northern cloud, the blue-shifted cloud, and the southern cloud, the red-shifted cloud.
-The average velocity of the blue-shifted cloud is 8.25 km s$^{-1}$ and that of the red-shifted cloud is 11.5 km s$^{-1}$.
+Figure 2a is a 45$^\circ$ rotated map of Figure 1a that separates the northern and southern clouds, the solid lines being the integral range of Figure 2b.
+We find that the cloud can be clearly separated also in the position velocities.
+As shown by the black lines in Figure 2b indicating the intensity-weighted mean velocity along the y-axis at every 30$^{\prime\prime}$.
+These two molecular clouds seem to be separated clouds rather than one cloud with a velocity gradient.
+The intensity-weighted mean velocities of the $^{13}$CO emission within the Boxes A and B are 9.0 and 10.5 km s$^{-1}$, respectively.
+We hereafter refer to the northern cloud as the blue-shifted cloud and the southern cloud as the red-shifted cloud.